Apple Cider Vinegar Gummy Benefits | A Research Review

 Apple cider vinegar is healthy but apple cider vinegar gummies generally are not.

-The issue with ACV gummies is that it's physically impossible to fit an effective ACV dose in a regular-sized gummy.
+The issue with ACV gummies is that it's nearly impossible to fit an effective ACV dose in a regular-sized gummy serving.

-Many ACV gummies include unhealthy additive ingredients like added sugar and flavoring agents.
+Many ACV gummies include unhealthy additive ingredients like refined sugar and flavoring agents.

-Many online health influencers claim that ACV gummies have a range of health benefits, but we recommend that consumers be wary because there is often no proof or research supporting those claims.
+Some online health influencers claim that ACV gummies have a range of health benefits, but we recommend that consumers be wary of these claims, because there is often no proof or research supporting them.

-Making ACV gummies at home using the guide shown in the YouTube video in this article would be a healthier and cheaper option than buying any commercial ACV gummy product in our opinion.
+Making ACV gummies at home using the recipe shown in the YouTube video in this article would be a healthier and cheaper option than buying any commercial ACV gummy product in our opinion.

 Illuminate Labs is a proud member of